Discrete random walks on the group Sol: Appendix: Classical Facts

 These equalities provide the case $m=1$ in the statement $\P_0[n(\z,0)=m]=(1-p)p^{m-1}$ and $\P_0[n(\z,0)>m]=p^m$, which we prove by induction, using the strong Markov property:

 In conclusion, $M=\E n(\z,0)=(1-p)\sum_{m=1}^\infty mp^{m-1}=\frac{1}{1-p}\geq 1.$ \end{proof}

-\textbf{Acknowledgements.} We wish to thank Koji Yano who pointed out the connection to Bernoulli convolutions.
-We also thank Philippe Castillon, Vadim A. Kaimanovich and Yuval Peres for valuable comments.
-R.T. is supported by the Grant-in-Aid for Research Activity Start-up (No. 24840002).
+\textbf{Acknowledgements.} We wish to thank Koji Yano who pointed out the connection to Bernoulli convolutions, Philippe Castillon, Vadim A. Kaimanovich, and Takefumi Kondo for valuable comments, Yuval Peres for notifying us of \cite{Sh} and helpful comments, Boris Solomyak for informing us of \cite{BPS} and \cite{Bo}, Wolfgang Woess for a discussion about boundaries of $Sol$, and for sending us the preliminary version of \cite{Wo}, as well as the anonymous referee for helpful comments.
+R.T. is supported by the JSPS Grant-in-Aid for Research Activity Start-up (No. 24840002).

 \textsc{ J\'er\'emie Brieussel Universit\'e Montpellier 2 Place E. Bataillon cc 051 34095 Montpellier, France} \textit{E-mail address:} jeremie.brieussel@univ-montp2.fr

 \textsc{ Ryokichi Tanaka Tohoku University Aoba-ku, Aramaki, Aoba 6-3 980-8578 Sendai, Japan} \textit{E-mail address:} r-tanaka@math.tohoku.ac.jp